Constructing Hopf-Galois structures and skew bracoids of small degree: Preliminaries

 where

-the group of automorphisms $\theta$ of $G$ such that $\theta$ fixes the identity coset $1_GG'$ of $G/G'$. \end{lemma} Let $(H,\cdot)$ give a Hopf--Galois structure on a field extension $L/K$ and let $I$ be a Hopf subalgebra of $H$.
-We define the subfield of $L$ fixed by $I$ as
+the group of automorphisms $\theta$ of $J$ such that $\theta$ fixes the identity coset $1_JJ'$ of $J/J'$. \end{lemma} Let $(H,\cdot)$ give a Hopf--Galois structure on a field extension $L/K$, let $\varepsilon$ be the counit of $H$ and let $I$ be a Hopf subalgebra of $H$.
+The subfield of $L$ fixed by $I$ is

-In particular, we have that $L^H=K$.
-In \cite{CS69} it was shown that this `Hopf--Galois correspondence' is injective and inclusion reversing, but that it is not necessarily surjective, unlike the usual Galois correspondence.
-However, in the case that $L/K$ is separable, it can be shown that certain families of extensions admit at least one Hopf--Galois structure for which the Hopf--Galois correspondence is surjective: a separable extension $L/K$ is said to be \textit{almost classically Galois} if $G'$ has a normal complement in $G$ (where $G,G'$ are as above).
-This can further be shown to be equivalent to the notion that there is a regular subgroup $N$ in $\Perm(G/G')$ normalised by $G$ and contained in $G$.
-Therefore, if $L/K$ is almost classically Galois, then $G \cong N \rtimes G'$, and it can be shown that the Hopf algebra $H=E[N^{opp}]^G$ gives a Hopf--Galois structure on $L/K$ admitting a bijective correspondence.
-Here, $N^{opp}$ denotes the opposite group of $N$, that is $N^{opp}$ has underlying set $N$, and if $*$, $*_{opp}$ are the operations on $N$ and $N^{opp}$ respectively, then $g *_{opp} h = h * g$ for all $g,h \in N$.
-Although the property of being almost classically Galois is initially given to the field extension, Kohl in \cite{Kohl98} refers to the Hopf--Galois structure given by $E[N^{opp}]^G$ as an \textit{almost classically Galois structure}.
-It can therefore be asked, for example, how many almost classically Galois structures an almost classically Galois extension admits.
-We note that the fact that a field extension $L/K$ is almost classically Galois does not necessarily guarantee that all Hopf--Galois structures on $L/K$ are almost classically Galois, nor does it even guarantee that they all admit a bijective correspondence.
+In particular, $L^H=K$.
+In \cite{CS69} it was shown that this `Hopf--Galois correspondence' is injective and inclusion reversing, but it is not necessarily surjective, unlike the usual Galois correspondence.
+However, certain separable extensions admit at least one Hopf--Galois structure for which the Hopf--Galois correspondence is surjective.
+A separable extension $L/K$ is \textit{almost classically Galois} if $J'$ has a normal complement in $J$; equivalently, there is a regular subgroup $N$ of $\Perm(J/J')$ normalised by $J$ and contained in $J$.
+Therefore, if $L/K$ is almost classically Galois, then $J \cong N \rtimes J'$, and the Hopf algebra $H=E[N^{opp}]^J$ gives a Hopf--Galois structure on $L/K$ admitting a bijective correspondence.
+Here, $N^{opp}$ denotes the opposite group of $N$: that is, $N^{opp}$ has underlying set $N$, and if $*$ and $*_{opp}$ are the operations on $N$ and $N^{opp}$ respectively, then $g *_{opp} h = h * g$ for all $g,h \in N$.
+Although the property of being almost classically Galois was initially applied to the field extension, Kohl \cite{Kohl98} refers to the Hopf--Galois structure given by $E[N^{opp}]^J$ as an \textit{almost classically Galois structure}.
+A natural question is: how many such structures does an almost classically Galois extension admit?
+That $L/K$ is almost classically Galois does not guarantee that all Hopf--Galois structures on $L/K$ are almost classically Galois, nor that all such admit a bijective correspondence.